-In the age of social media, where everyone wants to be heard, and everyone is looking for their 15 minutes of fame.
-It can be very difficult to weed out factual news articles, even more difficult to determine if the review you just read, is legitimate.
+In the age of social media, where everyone wants to be heard, and everyone is looking for their fifteen minutes of fame.
+It can be challenging to weed out factual news articles, even more, difficult to determine if the review you just read, is legitimate.

 As published by;

 "You didn’t buy that widget you wanted because of a negative review placed by a bored, ten-year-old, sitting at home on his tablet.

 We live in a time where there are no filters; everything is instant.

 Mark Zuckerberg, Chief Executive Officer and founder of Facebook, the most successful Social Media platform to date, recently acknowledged that many news articles that people share on Facebook are fake.
 Granted, he seems to think the percentage is small, but he has no idea what the actual number is.

 November 19, 2016 at 5:21 PM ET